-The President of the University shall review all evaluation reports, recommendations submitted to him by the Chief Administrative Officers, and approved job descriptions.
+The President of the University shall review evaluation materials submitted to him by the Chief Administrative Officers, and approved job descriptions.
 The President shall, at his discretion, transmit to the Board of Trustees his recommendations, if any, concerning any personnel action that pertains to any member of the bargaining unit.
 A copy of the President's recommendations shall be sent to the unit member at the time of its transmittal to the Board of Trustees.